GaryMace/Learning-To-Play-Wolfenstein3D/README.md

 ## Compiling

-You will need a legitate copy of Wolfenstein 3-D in order to run this source code.
+You will need a legitimate copy of Wolfenstein 3-D in order to run this source code.
 This was compiled and run with Dev-C++ 5.0 Beta 9.2 (4.9.9.2).